 While we would love to have a fully automated process for this the reality looks different.
 Everyone has a different setup and uses Protractor in different ways.
 Every step should be seen as guidance and less like a step by step instruction.
 If you have issues with the migration, don't hesitate to contact us.

 The Protractor and WebdriverIO API is actually very similar, to a point where the majority of commands can be rewritten in an automted way through a codemod.
-For this tutorial we use a Protractor boilerplate project and fully migrate it to WebdriverIO.

 To install the codemod, run: